MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ### Convolution-module:

 This module is used for performing image-convolution.
+[Convolution](https://en.wikipedia.org/wiki/Kernel) is used for blurring, sharpening, embossing, edge detection, and more.
+This is accomplished by doing a convolution between a kernel and an image.

 Where options is an object with the following properties: